 The Career Specialist also coordinates Hawks to Professionals (H2P), which gives student-athletes meaningful career experiences for eight weeks during the summer.
 Students shadow professionals in the career field of their choice and participate in a lecture series to aid in their career development outside of shadowing.
 This program helps students expand their professional network as well as providing relevant experience when applying to internships, research positions, graduate school and full-time jobs.

 Members of the Iowa Basketball program have consistently excelled in the classroom over the years, earning both national and conference academic distinction.

-A member of the Iowa Hawkeye basketball team has earned Academic All-America honors eight times over the last two decades, including three in the last five years.
+A member of the Iowa Hawkeye basketball team has earned Academic All-America honors eight times over the last 26 years, including three in the last seven years.